projetoalfobre/a-geocat/_posts/2023-11-30-XIX-portuguese-explorations-in-africa.md

 ---
 layout: post
 title: Expeditions of Serpa Pinto and Capelo and Ivens
-subtitle: Exploration routes of the 19th century portuguese expeditions in Africa
+subtitle: Routes of 19th century portuguese explorations in Africa
 cover-img:
 thumbnail-img:
 share-img: